GracesGames/GracesGames.github.io/_posts/2017-07-23-2D-Tile-Map-Level-Editor.markdown

 ##### Technology

-An prototype of the level editor was developed using the [Unity Engine][unity-3d] since it was used by the _Kick-It_ game.
+A prototype of the level editor was developed using the [Unity Engine][unity-3d] since it is used in the _Kick-It_ game.
 An impression of this prototype was posted on [Reddit][reddit-demo], to determine whether further development would be beneficial.
 This version was limited in functionality and did not scale according to screen size since it used the deprecated OnGUI method to draw the user interface.
 The user interface was rebuild using the new Unity Canvas GUI system, to improve user experience.

 ##### Status